Insider Sale: Christopher Reading Sells Shares of US Physical Th

-On May 29, 2024, Christopher Reading, Chairman of the Board and Chief Executive Officer of US Physical Therapy Inc (USPH, Financial), sold 2,100 shares of the company.
+On May 30, 2024, Christopher Reading, Chairman of the Board and Chief Executive Officer of US Physical Therapy Inc (USPH, Financial), sold 2,900 shares of the company.
 The transaction was reported in a recent SEC Filing.
-Following this sale, the insider now owns 98,738 shares of the company.
+Following this sale, the insider now owns 95,838 shares of US Physical Therapy Inc.

 US Physical Therapy Inc operates outpatient physical and occupational therapy clinics that offer pre- and post-operative care and treatment for orthopedic-related disorders, sports-related injuries, preventative care, rehabilitation of injured workers, and neurological-related injuries.

-Over the past year, Christopher Reading has sold a total of 2,100 shares and has not made any purchases of the company's stock.
-The insider transaction history for US Physical Therapy Inc shows a trend with 1 insider buy and 17 insider sells over the same timeframe.
+Over the past year, Christopher Reading has sold a total of 5,000 shares and has not purchased any shares of the company.
+The insider transaction history for US Physical Therapy Inc shows a trend with 1 insider buy and 18 insider sells over the past year.

-Shares of US Physical Therapy Inc were trading at $101.18 on the day of the sale, giving the company a market cap of $1.503 billion.
-The price-earnings ratio stands at 50.14, which is above both the industry median of 25.84 and the company's historical median.
+On the valuation front, shares of US Physical Therapy Inc were trading at $100.26 on the day of the sale.
+The company has a market cap of $1.545 billion.
+The price-earnings ratio stands at 51.54, which is above both the industry median of 25.725 and the company’s historical median.

-The GF Value of US Physical Therapy Inc is $103.75, indicating a price-to-GF-Value ratio of 0.98.
-This suggests that the stock is Fairly Valued based on its GF Value.
+The GF Value of US Physical Therapy Inc is $103.78, suggesting that the stock is Fairly Valued with a price-to-GF-Value ratio of 0.97.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.